Photo for Xingqi Zhang

 • Physics-based wireless channel modeling and optimization of sensor networks in cyber-physical systems.

-• Radio wave propagation (indoor, urban, terrestrial, body-centric), integrated sensing & communication, localization.
+• Radio wave propagation (indoor, urban, terrestrial, aerial, underground, body-centric), integrated sensing and communications, localization, digital-twin-enabled wireless intelligence.

 • Multiphysics/multiscale modeling for electromagnetic, micro-/nano-electronic, and biomedical applications.